 (HPV) are a group of more than 100 viruses.
-Certain types of HPV can cause

-On the vulvaIn or around the vagina or anusOn the cervixOn the penis, scrotum, groin, or thigh
+genital warts, which are growths or bumps that appear: On the vulvaIn or around the vagina or anusOn the cervixOn the penis, scrotum, groin, or thigh

 Some strains of HPV are linked to

 cervical cancer.
 Although it is less common, some strains are linked to cancers of the vulva,

-, throat, or penis.
+anus, throat, and penis.

 HPV is easily spread during oral, genital, or anal sex with an infected partner.